Are you Willing to Relocate?

 Relocation Assistance is Great but not Everything

-- I had a dedicated relocation coordinator who helped me schedule relocation services.
+- A dedicated relocation coordinator who helps schedule relocation services.

 - Among other services..

 A Home That Doesn’t Sell